 We own our ground campus, which is located on over 260 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
-Our on-campus facilities currently consist of classroom buildings, lecture halls, a 300-seat theater, a 155,000volume newly renovated library, a media arts complex that provides communications students with audio and video equipment, a 55,000 square foot recreation center that has state of the art training facilities for our 400 student-athletes plus practice space and locker rooms for men's and women's basketball, a 140,000 square foot/ 7,500 seat basketball and entertainment arena, a stadium that hosts NCAA men's and women's soccer as well as several club sports programs, a basketball practice facility, on-campus tennis courts, beach volleyball courts, and a competition/practice gymnasium, an activity center that contains a food court, a bowling alley and other student services, a student union which was recently remodeled and expanded, residence halls, apartments, campus pools, athletic facilities and parking garages.
-In order to accommodate the continued growth of our traditional ground population, we completed four additional dormitories, a classroom building for our College of Science, Engineering and Technology and a third parking structure prior to the 2015/2016 school year and prior to the 2016/2017 school year we completed construction on three apartment style residence halls, a 170,000 square foot classroom building for our College of Science, Engineering and Technology, a student service center and a fourth parking structure.
+Our on-campus facilities currently consist of classroom buildings, lecture halls, a 300-seat theater, a 155,000-volume newly renovated library, a media arts complex that provides communications students with audio and video equipment, a 55,000 square foot recreation center that has state of the art training facilities for our 400 student-athletes plus practice space and locker rooms for men's and women's basketball, a 140,000 square foot/ 7,500 seat basketball and entertainment arena, a stadium that hosts NCAA men's and women's soccer as well as several club sports programs, a basketball practice facility, on-campus tennis courts, beach volleyball courts, and a competition/practice gymnasium, an activity center that contains a food court, a bowling alley and other student services, a student union which was recently remodeled and expanded, residence halls, apartments, campus pools, athletic facilities and parking garages.
+In order to accommodate the continued growth of our traditional ground population, we completed four additional dormitories, a classroom building for our College of Science, Engineering and Technology and a third parking structure prior to the 2015/2016 school year and prior to the 2016/2017 school year we completed construction on three apartment style residence halls, a 170,000 square foot classroom building for our College of Science, Engineering and Technology and a third parking structure.
 In late 2015, we revitalized the Maryvale Golf Course under a partnership agreement with the City of Phoenix and in 2016 the Grand Canyon University Championship Golf Course was opened to the public.
 Additionally, we have several office buildings used for administration and we recently completed a large student services center and parking garage in close proximity to our ground campus.
-Employees that worked in two leased office buildings in the Phoenix area were consolidated into this new building upon completion in late 2016.
+Employees that worked in two leased office buildings in the Phoenix area were co